How to Avoid Common New Founder Traps in Business?

 The Freelancer Trap

-Trading all time for money.
+Trading time for money.
 The calendar is full, invoices are paid, but growth stalls because delivery always depends on you.
 It feels like progress, but it is really just another cage.

 Mindset Shift